 There's an entire group of alternate Ricks who have banded together to form a society known as the Council of Ricks.
 However, the Rick we know refuses to be affiliated with them.
 This refusal to join the Council makes "our" Rick the "Rickiest Rick there is."
 By default, that makes Morty the "Mortiest Morty."

-Aluminum Christmas Trees: The Cesium-Water mixture in M. Night Shaym-Aliens! might not be enough to blow up an entire star cruiser, but Cesium (and other metals of its type, like the more common Barium, Sodium, or Potassium) do combust on mixture with water.
+Aluminum Christmas Trees: The Cesium-Water mixture in M. Night Shaym-Aliens! might not be enough to blow up an entire star cruiser, but cesium (and other metals of its type, like the more common lithium, sodium, or potassium) do combust on mixture with water.
 Maybe the Plutonic Quartz serves as an amplifier?

 Always a Bigger Fish: When Morty was being chased by a giant version of Hepatitis A, it ended up getting crushed by Hepatitis C, which fortunately was a much more friendly disease.

 Ambiguous Disorder: It's strongly implied that the reason Morty is underperforming in school is because he has some kind of learning disability.